SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

   - Example - /sites/theperspective/SitePages/Home.aspx

 > [!TIP]
-> If you are looking into creating a demo or sample content around this area, you can use the [https://lookbook.microsoft.com](https://lookbook.microsoft.com) service for creating sample portals for your usage.
+> If you want to create a sample to demonstrate this integration, you can use the [https://lookbook.microsoft.com](https://lookbook.microsoft.com) service to create sample apps and pages in your tenant.

-You will need to use **App Studio** or other editor for creating the Microsoft Teams manifest file for the creating an app file with the necessary URLs to your SharePoint pages.
-Follow the next steps to complete the steps in App Studio.
+You will need to use **App Studio** or another editor to create the Teams manifest file with the necessary URLs to your SharePoint pages.
+Complete the following steps in App Studio.

-1. Navigate to Microsoft Teams
+1. Open Microsoft Teams.
-1. Navigate to Teams store by clicking Apps on the Teams left menu
+1. Navigate to Teams store by clicking Apps on the Teams app bar (left navigation).

     ![teams menu apps](../images/teams-menu-apps.png)

-1. Use search to find App Studio
+1. Use search to find App Studio.

     ![teams menu apps](../images/teams-apps-studio.png)

-1. Install or open App Studio depending on whether you have previously installed the app.
+1. Install or open App Studio.

     ![teams menu apps](../images/teams-install-app-studio.png)

-1. Open App Studio
+1. Open App Studio.
-1. Navigate  to the Manifest editor tab
+1. Navigate to the Manifest editor tab.
-1. Select Create a new app
+1. Click Create a new app.
-1. Provide required app information on the form
+1. Provide required app information on the form:
    1. **Short name** – Company Intranet  [use something descriptive that supports your scenario]
    1. **Full name** – Contoso Intranet
-   1. Click **Generate** to randomize unique App ID
+   1. Click **Generate** to create a unique, random App ID
-   1. **Package Name** – com.contoso.portal.app – Use unique value here for your own setup
+   1. **Package Name** – com.contoso.portal.app – Use a value that is unique to your environment
    1. **Version** – 1.0.0
    1. **Description** – My first intranet application
-   1. **Full description** – My awesome intranet application to embed modern SharePoint to our Teams setup
+   1. **Full description** – My awesome intranet application to embed modern SharePoint in Teams
    1. **Developer Information - Name** – Your name
    1. **Developer Information - Website** – Your web site – company web site or whatever is your preference
    1. **Partner information** – Leave empty
    1. **App URLs** – These could be pages in your portal, but you can randomize the value for this tutorial
    1. **Terms of use** – Could be also a page in your portal, but let us use random value in this tutorial
-   1. **Branding** – These would be visible on the left navigation and in the app installation user interfaces.
-You can leave them as they are for the tutorial, but we absolutely recommend updating them for the official configuration
+   1. **Branding** – These would be visible on the app bar (left navigation) and in the app installation user interface.
+You can leave them as they are for the tutorial, but we absolutely recommend updating them for your production configuration
-      1. See branding guidance from the Microsoft Teams official documentation related on the image and outline settings.
+      1. See branding guidance for the image and outline settings in  the Microsoft Teams official documentation

 1. Navigate to Tabs under Capabilities